A universal compression theory for lottery ticket hypothesis and neural scaling laws: Improving Neural Scaling Laws

 \section{Improving Neural Scaling Laws}

-Theorems~\ref{thm:compression_errorbound} and \ref{thm:errorbound_polylog} shows that the predictions obtained from a large number of objects can be faithfully reproduced by a much smaller set of weighted objects.
-This observation can be leveraged to asymptotically improve neural scaling laws.
+Theorem~\ref{thm:compression_errorbound} shows that the predictions obtained from a large number of objects can be faithfully reproduced by a much smaller set of weighted objects.
+This observation can be leveraged to asymptotically improve a neural scaling law.
 A commonly used empirical form of neural scaling laws is \citep{henighan2020scalinglawsauto}

 where $L$ denotes the loss and $d$ may represent dataset size or number of parameters, or similar resources.
-Our compression theory improves power-law scaling in dataset size or model parameters to at most stretched-exponential scaling.
-To see this, suppose we compress $d$ objects into $d' = d^\sigma$ objects, where $0 < \sigma < 1$, then the difference between the loss of the original and the compressed training is limited by Eq.~\eqref{eq:error_dsigma}, which is at most $O(d^{1+\sigma(1-\tfrac{k+1}{m})})$.
-Choosing a sufficiently large $k$, one can always ensure that the compression-induced error vanishes faster compared to $O(d^{-\alpha})$, leading to an improved scaling:
+Theorem~\ref{thm:compression_errorbound} improves power-law scaling in dataset size or model parameters to at most stretched-exponential scaling.
+To see this, suppose we compress $d$ objects into $d' = d^\sigma$ objects, where $0 < \sigma < 1$.
+By Eq.~\eqref{eq:error_dsigma}, the loss takes the form $ L(d) = L_0 + (d_0/d)^{\alpha} + O(d^{1+\sigma(1-\tfrac{k+1}{m})})$.
+Choosing $k$ sufficiently large ensures that the compression-induced error vanishes compared to $O(d^{-\alpha})$, leading to a improved scaling:

 In the same spirit, we can compress $d$ to $d'=O(\log^m d)$ (inducing arbitrarily fast power law error, which is negligible) so that any power-law scaling is improved to a stretched exponential scaling as